Table of Contents

 • 2 large eggs, lightly beaten

-• ½ cup lard – or unsalted butter, vegetable oil, Canola oil, peanut oil.
+• ½ cup lard – or unsalted butter, vegetable oil, canola oil, peanut oil.

 • 3 tablespoons lard fat – or unsalted butter